influx6/httpinbox/doc/getting-started.md

 │       ├── list.tml
 │       └── single.tml
 ├── main.go
-├── readme.md
-└── vendor
+└── readme.md
 ```

 We have a `app` directory where the controller code for our application with their
-view templates in `app/views` and also a `main.go` file which will be used to both
-run our application and build our binary for the project when deploying.
+view templates in `app/views` and also a `main.go` file which will be used to both run our application and build our binary for the project when deploying.
-In accordance with the new go1.6 approach, we also have a `vendor` directory
-where all source code based dependencies are stored, this allows us to lock down
-our dependencies with other libraries.

 Our application `main.go` file is rather simple, it loads off specific configuration
 from the environment which allows us to set different configurations depending on